 M. Jean-Maurice Demarquet, French former deputy, who jumped bail with other defendants in the Paris?

-M. Jean-Maurice Demarquet, French former deputy, who jumped bail with other defendants in the Paris "Barricades" trial, last December returned by air from Madrid to Paris Feb 3.
+Background: M. Jean-Maurice Demarquet, French former deputy, who jumped bail with other defendants in the Paris "Barricades" trial, last December returned by air from Madrid to Paris Feb 3.
 Police re-arrested him the moment he put foot on French soil.

 Reporters were not allowed to approach M. Demarquet.
 Apart from the police, only Maitre Jaques Isorni, defence council, spoke with M. Demarquet, his client.